Kat Tenbarge

-Kat Tenbarge is an American journalist, who is currently working as a tech and culture reporter for NBC News after previously working as a senior reporter at Insider.
+Kat Tenbarge is an independent American journalist.
+She previously worked as a senior reporter at Insider and later as a tech and culture reporter for NBC News.
 She specializes in reporting on internet culture and influencers, including her own views and commentary.
 Tenbarge has reported on several cases of sexual assault allegations against Internet personalities, and her work and views concerning internet culture are frequently cited in other publications.

-Early life and career
+Early life and education

 Tenbarge studied journalism at Ohio University, where she was also the editor-in-chief of one of the school's student publications, The New Political.
-While at Ohio University she majored in environmental studies and journalism, winning regional first place in news reporting from the Society of Professional Journalists in 2017, and received a $4,000 grant from the White House Correspondents' Association the same year.
+While at Ohio University, she majored in environmental studies and journalism, winning regional first place in news reporting from the Society of Professional Journalists in 2017.
+She received a $4,000 grant from the White House Correspondents' Association the same year.

 Career

 In October 2020, Tenbarge reported on sexual assault allegations against Jeffree Star, after she was approached with the allegations by the accuser unprompted.
-In January 2021, she reported on allegations of child grooming against YouTuber CallMeCarson.
+In January 2021, she reported on allegations of grooming against YouTuber CallMeCarson.

 On March 26, 2021, Tenbarge reported on the alleged rape of a woman in 2018 during the filming of a video by David Dobrik.
 The incident was reported to have taken place while the woman was inebriated, and was allegedly committed by Dom Zeglaitis, who was at the time a member of Dobrik's Vlog Squad.
 The woman had agreed to work with Tenbarge, who said that she had been waiting for an outlet that would allow her anonymity.
 This report resulted in widespread backlash against Dobrik, including the withdrawal of support from several sponsors of his YouTube channel, and ultimately resulted in him stepping down from his position at Dispo.